-Practice for the bad days.
+Practice on the good days so you're ready for the bad days.

 We built Breachday because we were tired of discovering our incident response flaws during actual incidents.